browserengineering/book/book/browsersandweb.md

 all open-source.
 This allows sharing the burden (opportunity?) of maintenance and feature development across a larger community.
 They evolve like giant R&D projects, where new ideas are constantly being proposed and tested out in discussions and implementations.
-Like any R&D project, these enginges have an iterative and incremental planning and shipping process.
+Like any R&D project, these engines have an iterative and incremental planning and shipping process.
 And just as you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and implemented by all browsers.